garrettwalter/garrettwalter/README.md

 ### Hello there, I am Garrett Walter.

-- 🐝 Full-Stack web developer certified by Georgia Tech
+- 🐝 Full-Stack developer certified by Georgia Tech
 - 💡 Interested in innovation in digital marketing, finanace, and in-person experiences.
 - 💬 Ask me about my ideas for future projects!
 - 🎟️ Currently developing <a href="https://peerpop.io" align="left" style="color: green;">PeerPop</a> <-- check it out